St. John's and the Central Slum

 After the Slum

 What had once been a municipal eyesore quickly became a revitalized downtown area.
-A new city hall was built on the central slum site, and opened in 1970.
-The Delta Hotel, the Cabot Building office tower, and the Sebastian Court housing complex are also on the slum site.
-New Gower Street was widened to form the beginning of the Trans Canada Highway, and the final major addition to the area was Mile One Stadium, completed in 2001.
-Once home to thousands of people, what was once seen as an embarrassment is now a centrepiece of the downtown area.
+A new city hall was opened in 1970.
+The Delta Hotel, the Cabot Building office tower, and the Sebastian Court housing complex were also constructed.
+New Gower Street was widened to form the beginning of the Trans Canada Highway, and Mile One Stadium, completed in 2001, and rebranded as the Mary Brown's Centre in 2021, became the final major addition to the area.
+Having been seen as an embarrassment the former slum became a centrepiece of the downtown area.